ParallelCoinTeam/JVZC/README.md

 ## Performance [OUT OF DATE]

-I've performed some benchmarks comparing Cete to two other pure Go database wrappers, [Storm](https://github.com/asdine/storm) and [BoltHold](https://github.com/timshannon/bolthold).
+I've performed some benchmarks comparing JVZC to two other pure Go database wrappers, [Storm](https://github.com/asdine/storm) and [BoltHold](https://github.com/timshannon/bolthold).
 The source code for this benchmark can be found [here](https://github.com/1lann/db-benchmark).

 For this test, Storm was running in batched write modes.